Frequently asked questions about the Spencer Library:

 Is there AV/media equipment available for use?

-The seminary’s audiovisual (AV) studio is located in the Classroom Wing; AV equipment is for on-campus use only.
+The seminary’s audiovisual (AV) studio is located in the Classroom Wing (Gunnemann Hall); AV equipment is for on-campus use only.
 A calendar for reserving equipment is located on the studio door; the studio key must be signed out at the library circulation desk.
 Please return the key as soon as you have obtained the equipment.
 In addition, two media carts with projector and laptop are kept in the office behind the library circulation desk.
 They are dedicated to classroom and event presentations and must be used on campus.
-If you need help in operating AV/media equipment, please contact the manager of information services.
+If you need help in operating AV/media equipment, please contact AV support.